nagrampai/papyrus/README.md

 4. Please make sure the correct database credentials are added in ./src/js/db.js

 The software is purely experimental and is presented on an as-is basis for anyone to play with.

+The software is customized for my housing society and accepts flat numbers either as 5 digit numbers or - Wing + 4digit flat number eg: A0123 ( Accepts only A, B, C and D wing).
+[Logic here](https://github.com/nagrampai/papyrus/blob/main/src/js/check-book.js#L28)